Fedami/powerrevshell---rev.ps1/README.md

 ### amsi-bypass

-The amsi-bypass functionality will try to bypass AMSI on the current shell by using the Matt Graeber amsi bypass method obfusced with two bytes array.
+The amsi-bypass functionality will try to bypass AMSI on the current shell by using the Matt Graeber amsi bypass method obfuscated with two bytes array.

 ```
 amsi-bypass